eipanteleev-lm/pymdocs/README.md

 # pymdocs

-Simple package to generate Code Reference from source in Markdown
+A simple package to generate Code Reference from source in Markdown

 ## Installation